statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .7. other Hazardous Materials not listed above and that are not a part of the ship structure.
 3. Ship Recycling Facilities authorized by a Party shall provide for and ensure safe and environmentally sound management of all Hazardous Materials and wastes removed from the ship recycled at that Ship Recycling Facility.
 Waste management and disposal sites shall be identified to provide for the further safe and environmentally sound management of materials.
 4. All wastes generated from the recycling activity shall be kept separate from recyclable materials and equipment, labelled, stored in appropriate conditions that do not pose a risk to the workers, human health or the environment and only transferred to a waste management facility authorized to deal with their treatment and disposal in a safe and environmentally sound manner.

 ### Regulation  21

 ####Emergency preparedness and response

+Treedt in werking op een nader te bepalen tijdstip

 Ship Recycling Facilities authorized by a Party shall establish and maintain an emergency preparedness and response plan.
 The plan shall be made having regard to the location and environment of the Ship Recycling Facility, and shall take into account the size and nature of activities associated with each Ship Recycling operation.
 The plan shall furthermore: